lcavero/DoctrinePaginatorBundle/README.md

 ###### STRUCTURE

-Search and filters have the same structure, an array with key => value.
+Search and filters have the same structure, an array with key **=>** value.
-The key is the name of the entity field, the value is ... obviusly the value.
+The key is the name of the entity field, the value is ... obviously the value.

 So if you have the following entity: